23 types of flatbread to try when travelling

-A sourdough bread made out of teff flour, the injera is thin, brown, porous, and slightly spongy.
+A fermented flatbread this bread is made out of teff flour, the injera is thin, brown, porous, and slightly spongy.

 At every meal, the injera is laid on a huge round eating plate called the gebeta.
 Ethiopians share a single gebeta at their meals.
 Which means everyone gets to eat from the same plate.
 Eating together and feeding each other is an essential part of Ethiopian culture.

 Once the injera is laid on the gebeta, small portions of various Ethiopian stews or wats, sautéed vegetables, and salads are placed over it.
 You can tear a piece of Injera, scoop up a little wat with it, and relish the dish.

 I love my injera with some spicy Shiro Wat, a delectable chickpea powder stew that I highly recommend.
 I also love Ethiopian chicken stew locally known as the Doro Wat.